Skip to main content

 How Meeting Requests Are Evaluated on AddMeetings

 In traditional B2B outreach, the numbers tell a frustrating story.
-Professionals often need to send hundreds or even thousands of emails just to secure a handful of meetings.
-In many cases, it takes around 1,000 emails to book just four meetings.
-Add cold calls and LinkedIn messages to the mix, and the volume becomes even larger.
-The reason isn’t necessarily poor outreach.
-The real problem is misalignment.
-Most meeting requests reach people at the wrong time, about the wrong topic, or without enough context to justify a conversation.
-As a result, decision-makers ignore the majority of requests, not because they dislike meetings, but because most of them simply aren’t relevant.
+Professionals often send hundreds or even thousands of messages to secure just a few meetings.
+In many cases, it takes around 1,000 emails to book four meetings.
+The issue isn’t effort.
+It’s misalignment.
+Most meeting requests reach people: at the wrong time with the wrong context or without a clear reason to meet As a result, decision-makers ignore the majority of requests—not because they don’t want conversations, but because most of them aren’t relevant.
+This problem becomes even more visible in high-density networks like leadership communities, where access increases but relevance often drops.
 This is the problem AddMeetings is designed to solve.
-Instead of relying on massive outreach volume, AddMeetings uses AI to evaluate meeting requests before they ever reach a buyer’s calendar.
-When someone submits a request, the AI analyzes several factors to determine whether the conversation is likely to be va...
+A Different Approach to Access Instead of relying on volume, AddMeetings introduces a qualification layer between inbound requests and the calendar.
+Every meeting request is: structured before submission evaluated for relevance prioritized before it rea...

 Don't let your email to become your unwritten To Do list